-If you go backpacking in parts of the world where mosquitoes are a nuisance – particularly tropical or sub tropical regions – then you will need to know how to protect yourself from them.
+If you go backpacking in parts of the world where mosquitoes are a nuisance – particularly tropical or sub tropical regions – and especially where specific mosquito borne diseases are present, then you will need to know how to protect yourself from them.

 Air conditioned hotel rooms generally have a much lower risk of inhabitants being bitten by mosquitoes as they are essentially considered sealed envioronments.
 They are not completely bug free, nor does it eliminate the risk entirely, but staying in a sealed, air con room with circulating air does reduce your risk.

 Screening And Nets.